-Facebook blocks more accounts as it fights US vote meddling
+Facebook blocks fake accounts but election battle goes on

+What’s not known is how much the company isn’t catching and whether this “whack-a-mole” fight will ever end, as those wanting to influence U.S. and other elections can easily create replacement Facebook pages, groups and accounts.

-LONDON (AP) — Facebook says it blocked more accounts on Election Day, in addition to the 115 it shut down earlier this week, due to suspected connections to foreign efforts to interfere in the vote.
+Facebook said it blocked an unspecified number of additional accounts on Election Day because of suspected connections to foreign efforts to interfere in the voting through disinformation on social media.
+That’s on top of the 115 accounts Facebook shut down earlier this week and the 652 pages, groups and accounts removed in August.

-The social media giant said it blocked an unspecified number of accounts Tuesday evening after a website that claimed to be associated with the Russia-based Internet Research Agency published a list of Instagram accounts it says it created.

-Facebook said it had already blocked most of those accounts and has now blocked the rest.
+Facebook said the additional accounts were identified after a website that claimed to be associated with the Russia-based Internet Research Agency published a list of Instagram accounts it says it created.
+Facebook said it had blocked most of the listed accounts already and has now blocked the rest.

-A day earlier, the company had suspended 30 Facebook accounts and 85 Instagram accounts after a law enforcement tipoff they may have been linked to foreign entities.

 Most Read Business Stories